-Hiring great people is no longer just about reviewing resumes and conducting interviews.
+Most hiring decisions are still based on gut feeling, and it’s costing companies top performers.
+It is no longer sufficient to simply review CVs and conduct interviews.
 Companies want teams that are adaptable, collaborative, and capable of performing at a high level from day one.
 Yet with competition for talent growing and roles becoming more complex, it is harder than ever to identify candidates who will truly thrive in your environment.

 This is why talent assessment tests have become essential tools for modern hiring.
 When used well, they reveal how someone thinks, learns, behaves, solves problems, communicates, and adapts within a team setting.
 They reduce guesswork, increase fairness, and bring data into decisions that were once based on intuition alone.
 For organizations that already rely on strong recruitment strategies, such as those described in our article on recruitment strategies, assessments make the entire talent pipeline more predictable and aligned.